Dual award PhD in Synthetic and Systems Biology

 - Go to the University's general online application form.

 - When you get to the 'Create a New Postgraduate Application' page, select:

 Institution: The University of Manchester (general applications are made via The University of Manchester irrespective of your institution)

 Mode of Attendance: Full Time

-- In the Programme Description box enter 'PhD Biotechnology', and then click on the 'search' button.
+- In the Programme Description box enter 'PhD Synthetic and Systems Biology', and then click on the 'search' button.

 - PhD Biotechnology should appear as one of the options.
 Select the 'apply' link next to this option.
 This will take you to the start of the online form for the programme.
 Now just enter your details and follow the instructions.

 - There are a number of pages to complete.
 The first two pages are self-explanatory.